MicrosoftDocs/sql-docs/docs/ssms/troubleshoot/get-full-memory-dump.md

 ## Share the information

-1. To share the information with the SSMS Team, please log the issue at https://aka.ms/sqlfeedback.
+1. To share the information with the SSMS Team, log the issue at https://aka.ms/sqlfeedback.

 2. Then share the memory dump file collected to OneDrive (or equivalent) where the file can be collected.